ASUS-AICS/LibMultiLabel/.github/pull_request_template.md

 - [ ] Not Applicable (i.e., the PR does not include API changes.)

 ## Test quickstart & API if modified (`bash tests/docs/test_changed_document.sh`)
-If any APIs in the document is modified.
-Please make sure to run this test after the APIs are realeased.
+If any APIs in the document are modified, please run this test after the APIs are released.